The Journeyman Project 1: Pegasus Prime

 The game offers strong replayability through features like Gandhi bonuses, multiple puzzle solutions, and a variety of challenging achievements, encouraging players to explore different playstyles and strategies.

-“The inclusion of concepts like Gandhi bonuses, where you can choose to deal with antagonists either violently or non-violently, significantly enhances the replay value.
+“The inclusion of Gandhi bonuses, where your approach to dealing with antagonists—whether violently or non-violently—affects gameplay, significantly enhances replay value.
 Additionally, the various achievements, some of which are quite obscure and challenging to unlock, further contribute to the game's replayability.”